Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

 ### Step 4: Create a new CloudWatch log group
-- In the AWS CLI, paste in the following to create a CloudWatch group with the name ***/cruddur/fargate-cluster*** and the time to store the logs  which will be 1 day:
+- In the AWS CLI, paste in the following to create a CloudWatch group with the name ***cruddur*** and the time to store the logs  which will be 1 day:
 ```
-aws logs create-log-group --log-group-name "/cruddur/fargate-cluster" aws logs put-retention-policy --log-group-name "/cruddur/fargate-cluster" --retention-in-days 1
+aws logs create-log-group --log-group-name "cruddur" aws logs put-retention-policy --log-group-name "cruddur" --retention-in-days 1
 ```

 # Create 3 Elastic Container Repositories (ECR)